akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 The path change makes it impossible to do a rolling upgrade from 2.5 to 2.6 if you use Akka Typed and the receptionist as the old and the new nodes receptionists will not be able to communicate.

+### Akka Typed API changes

+Akka Typed APIs are still marked as [may change](../common/may-change.md) and therefore its API can still change without deprecation period.
+The following is a list of API changes since the latest release:

+* Factory method `Entity.ofPersistentEntity` is renamed to `Entity.ofEventSourcedEntity` in the Java API for Akka Cluster Sharding Typed.
+* New abstract class `EventSourcedEntityWithEnforcedReplies` in Java API for Akka Cluster Sharding Typed and corresponding factory method `Entity.ofEventSourcedEntityWithEnforcedReplies` to ease the creation of `EventSourcedBehavior` with enforced replies.
+* New method `EventSourcedEntity.withEnforcedReplies` added to Scala API to ease the creation of `EventSourcedBehavior` with enforced replies.